LugawPlain/TroySarinas_Personal_Portofilio_v2/README.md

 - **Desktop**: Full feature experience with hover effects
 - **Tablet**: Adapted layouts with touch-friendly interactions
 - **Mobile**: Collapsible navigation and optimized touch targets

+## 🤖 AI Chat Functionality

+The portfolio includes an interactive AI chat widget that allows visitors to engage with an AI assistant.
+The chat system provides:

+### Features

+- **Real-time Conversations**: Interactive chat interface with typing indicators
+- **Session Management**: Persistent chat sessions with localStorage
+- **Rate Limiting**: Message cooldown and session limits for optimal performance
+- **Health Monitoring**: Real-time status checking of the AI service
+- **Accessibility**: Keyboard navigation and screen reader support

+### Usage

+- Click the chat button in the bottom-right corner
+- Choose from predefined questions or type your own
+- Engage in conversation with the AI assistant
+- Restart conversation anytime with the "Restart" button

 ## 🤝 Contributing